Dev-ZC/reSourceProjects/README.md

 * Agents themselves cant execute tools on their own if I want human in the loop (temp fix could just have manager send the user agent to verify then go through same user agent loop)

+Edge Cases:
+-Save entire project prior to starting agent conversation (if an edit to a doc occurs then the user wants to query it, we need to save the edit to the db prior to making the request)